 To be recognised for registration a degree must be accredited by the Australian Psychology Accredited Council and approved by the Psychology Board of Australia.

 The Board’s list of approved programs of study is a list of all courses that are currently accredited and approved and can be found on the Accreditation page of the website.

 For information about entry requirements to approved programs of study please contact the university or college directly.

-Psychologists who meet the requirements for general registration via the higher degree pathway have the option of going on the complete an advanced post-masters or post-doctoral training program – the Registrar Program – which leads to eligibility for area of practice endorsement.
+Psychologists who meet the requirements for general registration via the higher degree pathway have the option of going on to complete an advanced post-masters or post-doctoral training program – the Registrar Program – which leads to eligibility for area of practice endorsement.
 For more information visit the Endorsement section of the website: